thankins2017/PATTYMELT/station/README.md

     - `nice` is used (in this case) to run the command with a low CPU priority (e.g., collecting data, if applicable, takes precedence). `rsync` is the copying tool ran in `a`rchive and `v`erbose mode and will compress the file data during the transfer (`z`). `e` specifies the remote shell to use (in this case, `ssh`).
     - The acquisition host and computer address is given by `sjygroup@10.119.64.126`.
 The host will likely not change, but if the address changes, this will need to be updated accordingly.
     - The path and raw file names on the acquisition computer is specified after `:`; the path should not change, but the file name will need to be changed each time.
         - The raw file naming scheme is given by `l063123AAABBB.root`, where `AAA` is the run number and `BBB` is the file number for the corresponding run.
+The file number is given by Tmr when data is originally collected; alternatively, it can be found in the acquisition database (either on the acquisition computer or once it's copied in the next step).
 Numbers that need them have leading zeroes (e.g., 001, 002, ...).
-As defined, the wildcard (`*`) refers only to the file numbers instead of both the run and file numbers, which prevents any new user from accidentally copying all files ever collected using `063123/`.
+As defined, the wildcard (`*`) in the command above refers only to the file numbers instead of both the run and file numbers, which prevents any new user from accidentally copying all files ever collected using `063123/`.
-        - When taking data, remember the run number specified by `Tmr`, then change `AAA` above to that number before copying.
+        - When taking data, remember the run number specified by `Tmr` (or reference the acquisition database), then change `AAA` above to that number before copying.
     - Finally, the destination for the copied files is given by the second path.
 This should be changed to the full path for the raw file directory created in the previous step.
     - This command can be copied into a shell file and ran using `sh` so that it doesn't have to be copied every time it's ran (e.g., see `/data/sjygroup/sjy25/han61940/063123/raw/pull_raw_data.sh`)
+    - When prompted for a password, it is "sjysjy".

 ### CycApp Experiment Data Handling Pipeline
 - Before describing the specific steps, a basic description of how CycApp experiments manage files will be provided.
     - When collecting raw data, run information and output file names are recorded in an acquisition database (`ACQRunDb.txt`) unique to the repository.
 The database associated with the frontend on the acquisition computer automatically updates with each new run, but all other instances (e.g., the copy that exists in the CVS `063123/` repository) are not automatically updated.
     - As many derived files can be produced from the raw data, a file catalog is used to keep track of and relate them.
 Any modules that generate derived files first reference the FileCatalog to locate the source files, then automatically "link" new derived files by adding them to the existing catalog.
 In the case of raw events, however, the data collection is independent of the backend and adding them to the catalog is a manual process.
-- With a set of raw files copied from the acquisition computer, update the acquisition database by `cd`ing into `063123/rundb/` and running a command similar to:
+- With a set of raw files copied from the acquisition computer, update the acquisition database by `cd`ing into `063123/rundb/` (CVS directory) and running the following command:
     ```
-    rsync -avz -e ssh sjygroup@10.119.64.126:/home/sjygroup/sjygroup/063123_frontend/ACQRunDb.txt ./
+    rsync -avz -e ssh sjygroup@10.119.64.126:/home/sjygroup/sjygroup/063123_frontend
+    /ACQRunDb.txt ./
     ```
     then `make install`ing.
 The descriptions for each part of the above command are the same as those used when copying raw files.
     - The shell file `GrabACQRunDb.sh` that (should) exist in `rundb/` has a similar command and can be run instead with `sh GrabACQRunDb.sh`.
 If this is run instead, `make install`ing is still necessary.
     - As with the copying of raw files, the host will likely not change, but if the computer IP address changes, this will need to be updated accordingly.
+    - As with the copying of raw files, when prompted for a password, it is "sjysjy".
 - When the acquisition database is updated and `rundb/` is `make install`ed, `cd` up and into `file_catalog` to (re)generate the FileCatalog.
     - If this is the first time visiting this directory after checking out `063123/` from CVS, delete the existing FileCatalog (if one exists) with `rm FileCatalog.root`.
     - The FileCatalog is generated using the `GenerateRawFileCatalog.C` script.
 View this script in a text editor to check the experiment and dataDisk strings.
 The experiment string shouldn't need to be changed, but the string specifying the dataDisk will likely need to be.
 Change this to be the directory where your `063123/` data directory is located (e.g., for my (TH) version located at `/data/sjygroup/sjy25/han61940/063123/`, my (TH) dataDir would be `/data/sjygroup/sjy25/han61940/`).
 Save the changes and exit.